 App Flip Google will also release a feature that allows users to ‘flip’ or App Flip between the Google Home App and the Developer App and vice versa to ensure that you can see how the function works and create better routines for your home.

 Back in December 2019 major players like Google, Amazon, Apple, Samsung, Zigbee and others got together to solve the protocol fragmentation issue meaning there are too many communication protocols and frequencies being used to manage your smart home devices

 Similar to how USB evolved to be plug-and-play connectivity standard, the initiative aims to give consumers the choice of a connected home ecosystem be it; Apple HomeKit, Google Home, Alexa or Samsung SmartThings.

 There is no widely adopted smart home open standard.
 The working group is building Open Standard that would work over IP (internet protocol) to bring all these devices together, and use technologies like WiFi, Thread for low- power mesh, Bluetooth Low Energy.

 The key aspect is the usage of IP as a foundational building block.
 When all the devices we use to access the internet and communication at homes and office or built on IP protocol.
 IP provides end-to-end security and privacy, device to device or an app or service.

-It was good that both companies mentioned about Project Connected Home Over IP, data security & privacy highlighting their commitment to solving the protocol fragmentation problem and being mindful of user privacy.
+It was good that both companies mentioned Project Connected Home Over IP, data security & privacy highlighting their commitment to solving the protocol fragmentation problem and being mindful of user privacy.
 The initial specification of Project Connected Home over IP is expected to release in late 2020.
 The fact smart home found much visibility in both the events suggests the smart home is an essential element of their ecosystem strategy.